-Using clearer 'legalese' that is translated into a broader range of languages (beyond WHO's official languages);
+• Using clearer 'legalese' that is translated into a broader range of languages (beyond WHO's official languages);

-- Prediscussing, preagreeing, and prepositioning the terms and conditions before a crisis; and - Considering a global insurance mechanism for adverse events, particularly for vulnerable countries.
+• Considering a global insurance mechanism for adverse events, particularly for vulnerable countries.

 After the presentations, Jacqueline Katz, deputy director of the Influenza Division of CDC, remarked that the importance of timing in a pandemic and the importance of coordinating public-private partnerships were factors highlighted by all panelists.
 She noted that the latter already occurs annually for seasonal influenza through existing relationships and established expectations.
 However, because every strain is unique in a pandemic situation, a unique set of problems arises and needs to be addressed.
 Katz began the discussion with follow-up questions for the panelists and then opened the session for public audience engagement.